Completion Time Minimization and Robust Power Control in Wireless Packet Networks: System Model

 \subsection{Wireless Channels}

 Consider the scenario in which $M$ users are communicating in a wireless packet network.
-Each user~$i$ consists of a transmitter~$i$ and a corresponding receiver~$i$, where $i=1,\dotsc,M$.
-Transmitter~$i$ wishes to send a stream of equal-length packets to receiver~$i$, where each packet has $L_i$ bits.
-We assume the complex baseband additive white Gaussian noise (AWGN) channel model between the transmitters and receivers:
+Each User~$i$ consists of a Transmitter~$i$ and a corresponding Receiver~$i$, where $i=1,\dotsc,M$.
+Transmitter~$i$ wishes to send a stream of equal-length packets to Receiver~$i$, where each packet has $L_i$ bits.
+We assume a narrow-band complex additive white Gaussian noise (AWGN) channel model between the transmitters and receivers

-where $Y_i$ is the observed signal at receiver~$i$, $X_j$ is the signal sent by transmitter~$j$, $H_{ij}$ is the channel power gain from transmitter~$j$ to receiver~$i$, and $Z_i$ is independent Gaussian noise with power $N_i$.
-We consider coherent detection: thus $H_{ij}$ may be assumed real as detection is unaffected by phase change in the received signal.
+where $Y_i\in\mathds{C}$ is the observed signal at Receiver~$i$, $X_j\in\mathds{C}$ is the signal sent by Transmitter~$j$, $H_{ij}\in\mathds{C}$ is the complex baseband channel from Transmitter~$j$ to Receiver~$i$, and $Z_i\in\mathds{C}$ is independent zero-mean circularly symmetric complex Gaussian (ZMCSCG) noise with power $N_i$.
 In the subsequent sections, we consider different channel knowledge assumptions where $H_{ij}$'s may represent known constants or random variables.
-Suppose transmitter~$i$ has transmit power constraint $\bar{P}_i$.
-When transmitter~$i$ transmits at a power level of $P_i \leq \bar{P}_i$, in the capacity limit, the transmission rate $R_i$ (bits per channel use) achieved by user~$i$ is given by:
+Suppose Transmitter~$i$ has transmit power constraint $\bar{P}_i$.
+When Transmitter~$i$ transmits at a power level of $P_i \leq \bar{P}_i$, in the capacity limit, the transmission rate $R_i$ achieved by User~$i$ is given by

-where $\log$ is base 2, and $S_i$ is the signal to interference-plus-noise ratio (SINR) at receiver~$i$.
-When the interference from the other transmitters is treated as noise, the SINR at receiver~$i$ is:
+where $\log$ is base 2, $B$ is the channel bandwidth, and $S_i$ is the signal-to-interference-plus-noise ratio (SINR) at Receiver~$i$.
+In this paper, interference cancellation schemes are not considered.
+When the interference from the other transmitters is treated as noise, the SINR at Receiver~$i$ is

-We assume each user has a sufficient number of packets backlogged at the transmitter so that it is always transmitting, and we assume $L_i$ is sufficiently large to allow transmission close to the channel capacity limit.
-The completion time (number of channel uses) of the transmission of each of user~$i$'s packet is given by:
+We consider a full buffer traffic model where each user has an infinite backlog of packets to be sent at the transmitter.
+We assume $L_i$ is sufficiently large to allow transmission at near channel capacity using Gaussian signals.
+The completion time of the transmission of each of User~$i$'s packet is given by

 For example, an AWGN wireless packet network with $M=2$ users is illustrated in Fig.~\ref{fig:awgn_pkt_net_2}.